+Tip: Administrators can determine whether a type is common or restricted with the Type Editor property Display to All Users, as described in "Creating and Modifying Types" on page 82.
+Common types will be displayed to all users; restricted types will not.
 Type permissions use the same names as global permissions: read, write, and add.
-Refer to "Planning Group Membership and Access Rights" on page 53 for more information on access rights.
+Refer to "Planning Group Membership and Access Rights" on page 47 for more information on access rights.